passcod/in-the-pale-darkness-of-dawn/threads/saka/iaqa-force-sensitives-discussion.md

 “Where are we going?
 Who are you going to tell?”

 “I’d put it through the hierarchy, but… I think this should go straight to the top.
-I know someone who knows the Princess, I’m sure we could convince hir.”
+I know someone who knows the Princess, I’m sure we could convince zir.”

 “The Princess? _You_ know royalty?”
 But Saka saw immediately the teasing wasn’t provoking humour.
 “I’m sorry—” but he waved her off.